thosgood/this-weeks-finds/markdown/1-50/week48.md

 finite sum and one really can get the quantum group from the path integral very beautifully.
 But there are some differences in this case of finite gauge group.
-For example, the resulting "finite quantum group" does *not* depend on ħ; it's just the "quantum double" of the group algebra of the group.
-For more on what this has to do with marvelous algebraic things like n-categories, the reader should check out the paper by Freed cited in [week12](week12.html), which has subsequently been published:
+For example, the resulting "finite quantum group" does *not* depend on $\hbar$; it's just the "quantum double" of the group algebra of the group.
+For more on what this has to do with marvelous algebraic things like $n$-categories, the reader should check out the paper by Freed cited in "week12", which has subsequently been published:

-2) Higher algebraic structures and quantization, by Daniel Freed, Comm.
+2) "Higher algebraic structures and quantization", by Daniel Freed, _Comm.
 Math.
-Phys.
-159 (1994), 343-398.
+Phys._ **159** (1994), 343--398.

 and also

-3) Chern-Simons theory with finite gauge group, by Daniel Freed and Frank Quinn, Comm.
+3) "Chern-Simons theory with finite gauge group", by Daniel Freed and Frank Quinn, _Comm.
 Math.
-Phys.
-156 (1993), 435-472.
+Phys._ **156** (1993), 435--472.

 Now in addition to the path-integral approach to quantum field theory there is another, the so-called Hamiltonian approach, which is very much like the approach people usually learn in a first course on quantum
-mechanics: if you know the wavefunction of your system at t = 0, the Hamiltonian tells you how it evolves in time from then on.
+mechanics: if you know the wavefunction of your system at $t = 0$, the Hamiltonian tells you how it evolves in time from then on.
 Now this has special subtleties in diffeomorphism-invariant theories.
 When there is no unique best coordinate system, there's no unique best notion of